jeromelesaux/martine/README.md

     	Picture path of the input file.
   -info
-    	Return the information of the file, associated with -pal and -win options -iter int
+    	Return the information of the file, associated with -pal and -win options -ink string
+    	Path of the palette Cpc ink file.
+  -iter int
-    	Iterations number to walk in roll mode (default -1) -iterx int
+    	Iterations number to walk in roll mode, or number of images to generate in rotation mode. (default -1) -iterx int
     	Number of tiles on a row in the input image. (default -1) -itery int